 Goodwill represents the excess of cost over the fair market value of net assets acquired in business combinations.
 Indefinite-lived intangibles are comprised of certain tradenames.
-At December 31, 2021, goodwill and other indefinite-lived intangibles totaled \$1,538.0 million.
+At December 31, 2022, goodwill and other indefinite-lived intangibles totaled \$1,529.2 million.
 We review goodwill and other intangibles at least annually for impairment and any excess in carrying value over the estimated fair value is charged to the statement of comprehensive income.
-Future impairment may result from, among other things, deterioration in the performance of an acquired business or product line, adverse market conditions and changes in the competitive landscape, adverse changes in applicable laws or regulations, including changes that restrict the activities of an acquired business or product line, and a variety of other circumstances including any of the risk factors noted above.
+Future impairment may result from, among other things, deterioration in the performance of an acquired business or product line, adverse market conditions, a significant increase in interest rate, changes in the competitive landscape, adverse changes in applicable laws or regulations, including changes that restrict the activities of an acquired business or product line, and a variety of other circumstances including any of the risk factors noted above.
 A reduction in net income resulting from the write-down or impairment of goodwill or indefinite-lived intangibles could have a material adverse effect on our financial statements.
-Refer to the Critical Accounting Policies in Item 7 of this Annual Report on Form 10-K for further information regarding the Company's process for evaluating its goodwill for impairment.
+Refer to the Critical Accounting Policies and Estimates in Item 7 of this Annual Report on Form 10-K for further information regarding the Company's process for evaluating its goodwill for impairment.